paulirish/speedline/readme.md

   * `complete` (number) - duration before the last visual change in ms.
   * `duration` (number) - timeline recording duration in ms.
   * `frames` ([Frame](#frame)[]) - array of all the frames extracted from the timeline.

+If the type of the timeline parameter is:
+* `string` - the parameter represents the location of the of file containing the timeline.
+* `array` - the parameter represents the content of the timeline file.
+* `DevtoolsTimelineModel` - the parameter represents the parsed content of the timeline.
+It avoids recomputing the timeline model if you call this method several times.

 #### `Frame`